farishr/IITB-Internship-Files/README.md

 # IIT-B Internship
-This repository contains all(most) the projects I developed during my internship at IIT Bombay.
+This repository contains all(most) of the projects I developed during my internship at IIT Bombay.

 ## ESP32 Projects
 All the libraries and tools used to develop the projects within this repository can be found in the "Library & Tools" folder.
 Code has been references from multiple sources. **References can be found at the end of this document.**